GoogleChromeLabs/carlo/API.md

   - `bgcolor` <[string]> background color using hex notation, defaults to `#ffffff`.
   - `userDataDir` <[string]> Path to a [User Data Directory](https://chromium.googlesource.com/chromium/src/+/master/docs/user_data_dir.md).
 This folder is created upon the first app launch and contains user settings and Web storage data.
 Defaults to `.profile`.
   - `executablePath` <[string]> Path to a Chromium or Chrome executable to run instead of the automatically located Chrome.
 If `executablePath` is a relative path, then it is resolved relative to [current working directory](https://nodejs.org/api/process.html#process_process_cwd).
 Carlo is only guaranteed to work with the latest Chrome stable version.
+  - 'chromeArgs' <[string|array]> An argument or array of arguments to be passed directly to chrome
 - returns: <[Promise]<App>> Promise which resolves to the app instance.

 Launches the browser.